 Lego storage ideas that’ll keep your child’s room tidy, whilst ensuring their Lego is still easily accessible.
-These ideas come courtesy of The Organised Housewife community.
+These ideas come courtesy of The Organised Housewife team & community.

-My son loves Lego, but storing it in a way that is tidy and conducive to play is no easy feat.
-I shared our new Lego storage unit we bought for my son’s birthday I shared it with you all, and in return you shared your Lego storage ideas with me.
+My son loved Lego when he was younger, but storing it in a way that was tidy and conducive to play was no easy feat.
+When we bough a new Lego storage unit for my son’s birthday I shared it with you all, and in return you shared your Lego storage ideas with me.
 Since then, many more genius Lego storage ideas have been born, and I am excited to now share all your fantastic ideas as well as a few new ones I’ve discovered too!

 PURCHASE: These Lego Sorting Labels may help too!

 Think Vertically!
 This Lego tape sticks to the walls, so you can literally leave lego creations hanging off the walls, which is a great way to free up your table and floor space.

 Clean-Up Is In The Bag with one of these cleverly designed draw-string toy bags.
 A simple swoop of the bag and a pull of the draw-string and you’ll have lego-free floors once again (and in half the time of a traditional clean up!).